icons8/lunacy-docs/docs/export.md

 ## Important notices

-* Remember that during export Lunacy ignores all guides, square and layout grids, artboard names, as well as prototyping arrows and canvas color (not to be confused with the artboard color).
+* Remember that during export Lunacy ignores all guides, square and layout grids, frame names, as well as prototyping arrows and canvas color (not to be confused with the frame color).
 There is now way to include them into export files.

-* Also, note that if there is at least one artboard in your project, during *export of a project* Lunacy ignores all layers that are beyond artboards, as well as main components.
+* Also, note that if there is at least one frame in your project, during *export of a project* Lunacy ignores all layers that are beyond frames, as well as main components.

 * The maximum dimension (height or width) of resulting raster files is limited to 16,000 pixels.